Ross-Murphy/GitHubOrgMgmt/README.md

   -t TEAMSLUG, --teamslug TEAMSLUG
                         Name slug of GitHub Team to inspect.
 Use "--team all" for all teams.
   -o ORG, --org ORG     Name of GitHub Organization.
-Can be read from ENV var GITHUB_ORG_NAME -a {print,write}, --action {print,write}
+Can be read from ENV var GITHUB_ORG_NAME -f [FILE], --file [FILE]
-                        print yaml to stdout or write to a file specified -f FILE, --file FILE  File name to write yaml output -c, --complete        Complete.
-Crawl commits to discover who has commited to repo on any branch
+                        File name to write yaml output -c, --complete        Complete.
+Used with --repo.
+Crawl commits to discover who has commited to repo on any branch -m, --members         output list of Organization Members.
+Only org members can belong to a team
 ```

 ### Sample usage and output